hps/docs-test/source/includes/_giftcard.md

 $response = $giftService->reward($card, 10.00);
 ?>
 ```
+To create a reward against a gift card you just need to pass in the card and the dollar amount to be rewarded.

 ## Activate a Gift Card
-Activating a gift card is as simple as providing the dollar amount, currency code and gift card object
+> Activate Gift Card

 ```php
 <?php